Zaheer-zk/Learn-while-doing-JavaScript/functions_in_js/script.md

 console.log(f(3, 4)); // 7
 ```

-In this example, the function is returned before it is initialized.
+In this example, the function f is returned before it is initialized.
 Although it is valid syntax, it is sometimes considered bad practice as it can reduce readability.

 ## Closures

 An important topic in JavaScript is the concept of closures.
 When a function is created, it has access to a reference to all the variables declared around it, also known as it's lexical environment.
-The combination of the function and its enviroment is called a closure.
+The combination of the function and its environment is called a closure.
 This is a powerful and often used feature of the language.

 ```javascript
 function createAdder(a) {